 Retrospective: Sex Pistols Indecency Trial, Nottingham, 24 November 1977

 Never mind Black Friday – here’s The Sex Pistols Indecency Trial!
 When I did some investigative work earlier this year and discovered that 24 November 1977 was a very special date in Nottingham’s music history, I knew we had to celebrate it here on The Rockhaq Community.
-A special shout out to Nottingham Libraries for having this brilliant archive material to hand.
+A special shout out to the local Libraries for having this brilliant archive material to hand.
 And it’s all free, dammit.

 While every man and his mutt have heard of the Sex Pistols, few will know that the artwork on their debut album cover Never Mind The Bollocks resulted in the arrest and trial of a record store manager in Nottingham.
 Even fewer will know the actual dates that these events happened – or be geeky enough to find out and place it all on ‘da net’ for posterity.